 b.
-Freestanding collocated facilities (two or more carriers) shall not exceed 65 FT in height; and c.
+Freestanding collocated facilities (two or more carriers) shall not exceed 75 FT within the IL (Light Industrial), IG (General Industrial), and IH (Heavy Industrial) zoning districts, and 65 FT in height within all other zoning districts; and c.
 Roof-mounted or building-mounted facilities shall not exceed 10 FT above the height of the building.